-Guidance for groups on gaining local authority consent
+Guidance for groups on gaining Local Authority consent

-Community Sponsorship is a partnership involving your group, the Home Office and your Local Authority (Local Authorities if you are in a two-tier authority area).
+Community Sponsorship is a partnership involving your group, the Home Office and your Local Authority (Local Authorities, if you are in a two-tier authority area).

 Not only will your Local Authority be able to signpost you to local services and organisations who will be able to provide assistance, but they must give their consent for your application to be submitted for consideration.
 The Home Office will not consider any application without consent from Local Authorities.
-In the unlikely event that a sponsor agreement breaks down and you are no longer able to support a family, the Local Authority will have to step in to support the resettled family.
+In the unlikely event that a sponsor agreement breaks down and you are no longer able to support the family, the Local Authority will have to step in to support the resettled family.
 If you would like assistance in contacting your Local Authority, Reset are on hand to help both you and your Local Authority to navigate the consent process.

 What does the Local Authority do?

-- Agree that you can resettle a refugee family in your community
+• Agree that you can resettle a refugee family in your community.

-- Will put you in contact with the Safeguarding Team at your Local Authority – they will need to be given the opportunity to comment on your Safeguarding Policy
+• Will put you in contact with the Safeguarding Team at your Local Authority – they will need to be given the opportunity to comment on your Safeguarding Policy.

-- Be invited to confirm that the accommodation you will be providing the resettled family meets local housing standards
+• Be invited to confirm that the accommodation you will be providing the resettled family meets local housing standards.

-- Attend a pre-approval meeting with you and the Home Office
+• Attend a pre-approval meeting with you and the Home Office.

-- Will be aware of the funding that is available to be claimed from the Home Office
+• Will be aware of the funding that is available to be claimed from the Home Office.

-- Local Authorities will also be invited to attend Post Arrival Support Meetings once the family have arrived
+• Local Authorities will also be invited to attend Post Arrival Support Meetings once the family have arrived.

 When should we contact the Local Authority?

-We recommend making contact with your local authority once you have decided that you are applying, you know who your Lead Sponsor will be and after you have attended the Reset Part 1: Preparing your application training.
+We recommend making contact with your Local Authority once you have decided that you are applying, you know who your Lead Sponsor will be, and after you have attended the Reset Part 1 training: Preparing your application

 Find your Local Authority